A moment-angle manifold whose cohomology is not torsion free: Application

 \end{enumerate}

+It is easy to see that two simplicial complexes $K$ and $K'$ on vertex set $I$ are combinatorial equivalent if and only if their sets of missing faces $\mathbb{M}$ and $\mathbb{M}'$ are equivalent, i.e. there exists a one to one correspondence $\phi : I \rightarrow I$ that gives a one to one correspondence between $\mathbb{M}$ and $\mathbb{M}'$.

-Comparing with these two sequence, we can find that even the number of missing faces of $L_2$ and $L_2 '$ are different. $L_2$ has $7$ missing faces while $L_2 '$ has $8$.
-It means that $L_2$ is not combinatorial isomorphic to $L_2 '$ and this difference might keep all the way during the later construction .
+Comparing with these two sequence, we can find that $L_2$ has one 2-vertex missing faces $(3,7)$ while $L_2 '$ has two $(3,7),\ (7,10)$.
+This implies that $L_2$ is not combinatorially isomorphic to $L_2 '$ and this difference might persist during the later stellar subdivisions.

-{\bf Remark:} Though $K$ will be a full subcomplex of $L_{s}$ in every sequence of making stellar subdivisions at $K$'s missing faces, the combinatorial structure of $L_{s}$ may not be combinatorial isomorphic in different sequences.
+{\bf Remark:} Though $K$ will be a full subcomplex of $L_{s}$ in every sequence of making stellar subdivisions at $K$'s missing faces, the combinatorial structure of $L_{s}$ may not be combinatorially isomorphic in different sequences. \qb